-Well, it’s not like we landed in the state yesterday, mind you.
+Well Howdy there Texas, it’s not like we landed in the state yesterday, mind you.
 We have been here awhile.
 But it takes time to get your sea legs, you know?!!
 Or I guess you could call it your Texas legs over here.
-We have been here almost 2 full years and I am still learning, discovering and becoming use to living in Texas.
-Let me tell you our story.
+We have been here almost 2 full years and I am still learning, discovering and becoming use to living in the great state of Texas.
+Grab a cool drink, have a seat and let me tell you our story.

 Once upon a time, in a land far…far away, we lived in California.
 Yes, it is does seem far away in quite a lot of areas.
 It almost seems that California is a country all to itself!!
 My husband was born and raised there, and for good or bad has seen it changed, and in his opinion not for the better.
 He has seen it transform from the beautiful, lush magnificence that God created it to be to a cram jammed, packed as tight as you can concrete and house jungle.
 With far too many people and far too many rules and regulations that go with having a humongous population.
 It was very disheartening for him to see and to live through.
 His passion of drag racing was becoming extinct in California although it had been birthed there.
 Times were a changin as they say.